kenjazz/kenjazz/README.md

 ### Glad to see you here!
-I’m a Technologist With a Strong Record of cost-effective project completion.
+I’m an Information Technologist With a Strong Record of cost-effective project completion.
 Strongly Knowledgeable in Market Trend, Productive business relationship across variety of Industries, and oversight of large budget and workforce. ---. .
 I`m Passionate about #HumanTecnology #FinTech, #AgroTech, #ArtificialInterligence and #FilmMaking

 <br/>